rikunert/rikunert.github.io/_posts/2017-06-01-star-trek-episodes-ratings.md

 add_starship(ax, 'ENT', [dt.datetime(2002, 1, 1), 2], 0.1)
 ```

-Now, we can just annotate, the three episodes which stand out and we are nearly done.
+Now, we can just annotate the three episodes which stand out and we are nearly done.

 ```python
 #most delayed episode